West Ham beat Fiorentina to win Europa Conference League

 Rice may have played his last game for the East Londoners as he is being courted by the likes of Arsenal, Chelsea and Manchester United.

-The game changed with the goals as both sides suddenly looked far more lively, earning corners and creating chances.
+The game changed after the goals as both sides suddenly looked far more lively, earning corners and creating chances.

 But Rolando Mandragora sent his shot just wide and Sofyan Amrabat was denied by Areola, while Tomas Soucek's header was saved by a diving Terracciano.